Freedom of Information Act & Open Meeting Act

 Procedures Pertaining To The Illinois Freedom Of Information Act

-Public Records* of the Glen Ellyn Public Library are kept at the Library, 400 Duane Street, Glen Ellyn, IL 60137, and are available for supervised public inspection during administrative business hours (Monday through Friday, 9:00 a.m. to 5:00 p.m.).
-Any person requesting records of the Library may make a request in writing (either in person, by mail or email), or by using the Library’s Records Request Form.
-The written requests for reproduction or inspection of Library records should be addressed to the Library Director at the Glen Ellyn Public Library, 400 Duane Street, Glen Ellyn, IL 60137.
+Public Records* of the Glen Ellyn Public Library are kept at the library (400 Duane Street, Glen Ellyn, IL 60137) and are available for supervised public inspection during administrative business hours (Monday through Friday, 9 am to 5 pm).
+Any person requesting records of the library may make a request in writing (either in person, by mail, or by email).
+The written requests for reproduction or inspection of library records should be addressed to the Library Director using the Glen Ellyn Public Library address.

-The Glen Ellyn Public Library will comply with or deny such written request in writing within five (5) business days after receipt of the written request.
+The Glen Ellyn Public Library will comply with or deny such written requests in writing within five (5) business days after receipt of the written request.

 Any person who is denied access to public records can file a Request for Review with the Illinois Attorney General’s Public Access Counselor within 60 calendar days after the date of final denial from the public body.

 Photocopy charges: The first 50 black & white letter or legal size pages are free.
 Any additional black & white letter or legal pages are 15 cents per page.
 Color copies or abnormal size copies will be charged based upon the actual cost of copying.